kristjanjansen/datatable/README.md

 ## About

-A simple datatable implementation using React
+A simple datatable implementation using React for commandline user experience

 ## Installation